adytiaa/aif360-learn/README.rst

 deeper, data scientist-oriented introduction.
 The complete API is also available.

-Being a comprehensive set of capabilities, it may be confusing to figure out which metrics and algorithms are most appropriate for a given use case.
+Being comprised of a comprehensive set of capabilities, it may be confusing to figure out which metrics and algorithms are most appropriate for a given use case.
 To help, we have created some `guidance material
 <http://aif360.mybluemix.net/resources#guidance>`_ that can be consulted.